joeevert/Redux-Feedback-Loop/README.md

 # Redux Feedback Loop

 The Redux Feedback Loop is an application that allows user's to submit feedback through a multi-part form.
-After the user has navigated through the form and submitted their feedback, they are routed to a 'Thank You Page' and are able to restart the feedback loop by clicking the 'Leave New Feedback' button.
+After the user has navigated through the form and submitted their feedback, they are routed to a `Thank You Page` and are able to restart the feedback loop by clicking the `Leave New Feedback` button.
 There is also an admin page that can be viewed by navigating to `localhost:3000/#/admin`.
 Here the user is able to view a table of the feedback submissions and delete an individual feedback submission as well.

 ## Built With

-Javascript
+* Javascript
-React
+* React
-Redux
+* Redux
-Node.js
+* Node.js
-Material UI
+* Material UI

 ## Getting Started